NorCal Membership

 - Written guidelines for the behavior of coaches, parents, and players.

-- Must not displace current clubs’ access to critical facility resources.
+- Must not displace current clubs from essential facility resources.

 - Clubs with U12 and younger: minimum of 3 teams (exceptions possible for clubs forming at U8–U10).